-Natural treatments and herbal remedies haven’t been shown to cure psoriatic arthritis, but a few may help ease your symptoms.
-Before taking any natural or herbal remedy for psoriatic arthritis, talk with your doctor.
-Some remedies can have serious interactions with your medications.
+Natural and herbal remedies haven’t been shown to cure psoriatic arthritis, but a few may help ease your symptoms.

-Turmeric is a yellow-colored spice used in a variety of cuisines, especially Indian food.
-The spice is well-known for its anti-inflammatory properties.
+Turmeric is a yellow spice used in various cuisines, especially Indian food.
+It’s well known for its anti-inflammatory properties.

-A of several published studies found evidence supporting the efficacy of turmeric (roughly 1,000 mg/day of curcumin) in alleviating the symptoms of arthritis, like pain and stiffness.
+A 2016 review of several published studies found evidence supporting the effectiveness of turmeric (roughly 1,000 milligrams per day of curcumin) for improving arthritis symptoms like pain and stiffness.

-High doses of turmeric can thin the blood.
-So, you shouldn’t take turmeric or curcumin if you’re taking blood thinners like warfarin (Coumadin), you’re about to have surgery, or you’re pregnant.
+High doses of turmeric can thin your blood.
+It’s recommended that you don’t take turmeric or curcumin if you:

 To add more omega-3s to your diet, increase your intake of fatty fish, like salmon, tuna, halibut, and cod, or take a fish oil supplement.